45 Most Common Types of Spiders in Florida

 These spiders do not harm people.
 Web Weavers are usually seen with small round weaves covering large areas.

-These types of webs will trap any insect unfortunate enough to get stuck in the middle of the webbing, like flies or crickets, for example.
-If you see two or three strands coming from one web space, then this is likely the work of a Jumping Spider.
+These webs will trap any insect unfortunate enough to get stuck in the middle of the webbing, like flies or crickets.
+If you see two or three strands coming from one web space, this is likely a Jumping Spider’s work.

 11. Selenops Submaculosus

 Selenops is a genus that falls under the family Selenopidae.
-There are many different species within the Selenopidae family, but only the most common spiders are mentioned here.
+Many species are within the Selenopidae family, but only the most common spiders are mentioned here.
 These include Selenops submaculosus and Ummidia sp.

-They may look big, but they’re actually really small when they take to the ground.
-They are most likely to be found hanging around on high vegetation, branches, or fences with high-density foliage below them.
+They may look big but small when they take to the ground.
+They likely hang around on high vegetation, branches, or fences with high-density foliage below them.

 This spider likes to prey on insects like flies and cockroaches.
 It’s able to capture on their webbing or jump out and kill with a few bites from their venomous fangs